 In 2016, Margot Robbie took classic diamond hoops by Forevermark to the jewelry Super Bowl, otherwise known as the Oscars.
 The star paired the simple diamond earrings with a gold gown by Tom Ford.
 Margot Robbie is known for giving her red carpet jewelry looks a modern glamour twist, with thanks to natural diamonds, of course

 The ever-stylish Julianne Moore looked radiant in large diamond hoop earrings at a premiere for her 2017 independent film Suburbicon.
 The jewels lit up her black and white Givenchy cocktail dress.

 At Wimbledon in 2017, the Duchess of Cambridge, otherwise known as Kate Middleton, sparkled in her personal pair of small Asprey gold and diamond Oakleaf hoop earrings and a green Dolce & Gabbana dress.

 The queen of hoops in Hollywood, Jennifer Lopez has worn diamond hoops countless times.
 In fact, hoops are such a signature style of hers that everyone understood when she poked fun at herself in an SNL skit titled simply “Hoops” on December 19, 2019.

-Of all the hoop styles she has worn, without a doubt the most glam moment was at the 2017 Met Gala when she complemented a turquoise blue Valentino gown with Harry Winston three-row hoops set with 42.54 carats of diamonds, plus a vintage bracelet set with 57.30 carats of diamonds, a Mrs. Winston Bracelet set with 45.05 carats of diamonds and four diamond and platinum rings.
+Of all the iconic Jennifer Lopez hoop earrings looks, without a doubt the most glam moment was at the 2017 Met Gala when she complemented a turquoise blue Valentino gown with Harry Winston three-row hoops set with 42.54 carats of diamonds, plus a vintage bracelet set with 57.30 carats of diamonds, a Mrs. Winston Bracelet set with 45.05 carats of diamonds and four diamond and platinum rings.

 Designers have responded to the demand for hoops today with an array of dynamic styles.